*note: this was originally published in the beginning of 2020*

 Create boundaries between work and life (Laugh)

-So, umm, yeah, I just write that.
+So, umm, yeah, I just wrote that.
 Again, kudos if you’re able to set boundaries between work and life while working from home.
 I have not yet.
 I’ve tried… Fail!
-I think it is season 1 of Workin’ Moms when the character of Anne Carlson, played by Dani Kind, sets psychology office inside her home.
+I think it is season 1 of Workin’ Moms when the character of Anne Carlson, played by Dani Kind, sets up her psychology office inside her home.
 If you want to know what real life is like beyond LinkedIn professionals extolling the importance of setting work and life apart, watch this season.
 You’ll get it.

 Yes, if you can do this then you’re a boss.
 If not, then welcome to the club.